Can Rust-Oleum Be Used on Wood? — Enamel, Spray Paint, & More

 Use painter’s tape to mask any areas where you don’t want paint, and dress in protective clothing – long-sleeved, with gloves for extra protection against staining.

-If the smell of paint irritates you, consider wearing a respirator.
-Following these steps will ensure clean edges and professional-looking results!
+If the smell of paint irritates you, consider wearing a reliable respirator

 Step #2: Sand the Wood & Clean the Surface